At Brilliant Beginnings, we believe:

 Law Commission surrogacy project

-We support the Law Commission’s current project to review UK surrogacy law
+We have been part of the Law Commission’s project to review UK surrogacy law

 We regularly speak to the media

-Positive changes we have won through Brilliant Beginnings and our sister organisation NGA Law
+Positive changes we have won through Brilliant Beginnings and our sibling organisation NGA Law

 International surrogacy during a pandemic (2020)